warnedsnoop/local_rcc_archive/README.md

 # archive of local_rcc as the original repo files were taken off github
 # 🏠 local_rcc

-*Selfhosted game servers for the latest versions of Roblox.*
+*please do not try to contact me asking how to set this up if you read the guide properly you shouldnt need any help* *Selfhosted game servers for the latest versions of Roblox.*

 **local_rcc** is a library that works with Roblox Studio (currently Windows only)